Sep9

 Teaches how people will resort to slandering the good done by others because of their own feelings of insecurity and inferiority complex.

-Teaches how people will try to draw attention away from their own spiritual failures by pooh-pooh somebody else’s achievements.
+Note: People will often try to draw attention away from their own spiritual failures by pooh-poohing somebody else’s achievements.
 The way you get the monkey off your own back is to make excuses and dismiss as worthless what others have done.
 The first thing we do is run down other people’s styles of witnessing.
 We don’t like the televangelists; they are always after money.
 We don’t like the megachurches; they are all about numbers.
 We don’t like the tract-passers at the subway and bus stops; they invade our space.

-Teaches people do not reject Jesus based on the evidence.
-The Pharisees didn’t deny the miracle, only the means in which the miracle was produced.
+Note: The Pharisees found the oldest trick in the book.
+It’s called “Ad-Hominem” where when you can’t attack the integrity of a person you attack him.
+It is used to discredit a person by diverting attention from the evidence to personal traits, character, or motives.
+In other words you can’t attack anything else because his works speaks for himself.
+So you find some petty thing to attack him.
+So the Pharisees couldn’t deny the fact that the exorcism of the man with the demon had taken place.
+That Jesus healed a man was once blind and mute who could now talk a fact that everyone saw.
+So they did the next best thing and attacked the source of Jesus’ power instead.
 In the same way we shouldn’t think that if we can just put together another logical argument or have some winning piece of evidence that this will cause all people to fall down and become worshipers of God.
 Jesus just healed a person who was blind and mute.
 And the response is that Jesus must be doing this by Satan’s power.

 - Posted by David Costa/